John-Kyalo/John-Kyalo/README.md

 ### Hi there, I'm John Kyalo 👋

 A techie with a passion for all things data.
-I use technology tools to transform data into actionable insights.
+I use technology tools to transform data into insights.
+Telling a story out of data.

 🔭 ** Key Projects:**
-- [DSC-MOVIE ANALYSIS](https://github.com/John-Kyalo/dsc-Movie-Analysis/tree/template-mvp): A Microsoft Project on movies as it tries to break into Movie Industry
-- [SENTIMENT-ANALYZER](https://github.com/John-Kyalo/SENTIMENT-ANALYZER): Analyzes Amazon reviews to classify sentiment.
+- [Data Reporting](https://github.com/John-Kyalo/A-MAJINDOGO-CAUSE): SDG 6: Clean water and Sanitation.
+A project that finds solutions to water problems by exploring data.
+ Clean up, analysis and visualization.
+- [EDA, Modelling and Prediciton](https://github.com/John-Kyalo/Financial-Inclusion-in-Africa): The goal is to find out which individuals are most likely to have or use a bank account

 💻 **Skills:**
-- **Programming Languages:** Python, SQL, C#, HTML, CSS
+- **Languages:** Python, SQL,
-- **Frameworks and Libraries:** Jupyter Notebook, ASP.NET, Bootstrap
+- **Frameworks and Libraries:** Jupyter Notebook, Pandas, Matplotlib
-- **Tools:** Git, GitHub, VS Code
+- **Tools:** Power BI, Microsoft Fabric, Azure, Git, GitHub, VS Code

 📫 **How to reach me:**
 - johnkyalo212@gmail.com